eurozulu/commandgo/README.md

 ####Tags
-Fields may be tagged to to specify alternative names for the flag using standard go tagging. e.g.
+Fields may be tagged to specify alternative names for the flag using standard go tagging. e.g.
 ```
 type MyAppConfig struct {